-Each Better Bracket has been created with durability and the ability to withstand a fair amount of weight in mind.
+Each Tap Bracket has been created with durability and the ability to withstand a fair amount of weight in mind.
 Every one of these brackets is made of reinforced steel, which is commonly recognized as a durable material.
 Furthermore, the pins attached to each one are the type that'll literally lock each bracket into place after it's been tapped with a hammer.
 Once your curtains are hanging from two brackets, the brackets' shape (more specifically, the way the different-shaped pieces have been arranged) will also contribute to their ability to bear a weight of 10 pounds.

-All of the Better Brackets are black, which means that they won't clash with any shade of curtains that you'd choose to use in your home (or another building).
+All of the Tap Brackets are black, which means that they won't clash with any shade of curtains that you'd choose to use in your home (or another building).
 Many curtain rods are also black, so there's a good chance that your brackets will match the rods you already have on hand, too.

 These brackets will work on any window, as long as the window is square or rectangular-shaped, like virtually all of the windows in the majority of buildings are.
 Unless your home or workplace happens to be full of heart-shaped or diamond-shaped windows, you may be able to install a set of these brackets on the frame of every single one.

-Better Brackets are also compatible with all curtain rods of a standard width (the width that's most commonly found in American stores these days) and work with rods of any length.
+Tap Brackets are also compatible with all curtain rods of a standard width (the width that's most commonly found in American stores these days) and work with rods of any length.
 Therefore, if you change the rod you're using to hold up a particular set of curtains, it's highly unlikely that you'll need to change your brackets.

-Within each package of Better Brackets that you choose to obtain, you'll receive four sets of two brackets each, which will give you enough brackets to add to four windows.
+Within each package of Tap Brackets that you choose to obtain, you'll receive four sets of two brackets each, which will give you enough brackets to add to four windows.
 If you have lots of windows in your home or workplace and need more than eight brackets, you can always obtain more packages!

 To hang a set of curtains with these brackets, the only tool you'll need besides your own two hands is a hammer.
 You won't need a specific type of hammer, either, so any hammer that you have sitting around your home or can find at a store or online will do.
 Due to the fact that you won't need many tools, it's been purported that you'll be able to hang a set of brackets and the corresponding curtains in 30 seconds or less.
 Clean-up will also be quick since you won't have many supplies to put away.

-Unlike some other brackets that you'd need tools and screws to hang, the Better Brackets will never damage your walls, since they won't actually be touching them at all.
+Unlike some other brackets that you'd need tools and screws to hang, the Tap Brackets will never damage your walls, since they won't actually be touching them at all.
 If you ever do remove a set of brackets from the window frame it's attached to, the pinholes left behind will be far less conspicuous than the holes left behind by screws on a wall.

-Although your Better Brackets will likely speed up the curtain-hanging process for you, they still won't relieve you of having to climb a ladder if the window you're working on is very high.
+Although your Tap Brackets will likely speed up the curtain-hanging process for you, they still won't relieve you of having to climb a ladder if the window you're working on is very high.
 Even if you don't need a ladder for a window that's just somewhat high, you may need to stand on a step-stool or chair in order to hang your brackets and curtains.

 It would be nice if a set of these brackets could come with a curtain rod that looks the same as they do, in order to guarantee an exact aesthetic match, but they do not.
 Whenever you want to use these brackets to hang a set of curtains, you'll always have to supply your own curtain rod of a standard width and an appropriate length for your window.

 If you're not confident in your ability to hang curtains, or you simply don't have the time to do the job, you might choose to hire professionals to do it for you.
-However, unless you have a physical problem that might stop you from climbing onto a ladder, chair or stool, you may make a different decision once you have some Better Brackets.
+However, unless you have a physical problem that might stop you from climbing onto a ladder, chair or stool, you may make a different decision once you have some Tap Brackets.
 You may, in fact, find the curtain-hanging process to be a much quicker and less complicated one, and decide to hang your own curtains yourself without involving hired help at all.

 Average Customer Rating:0